hpsaturn/hpsaturn.github.io/_posts/2024-10-30-berlin-colombian-beans.md

 <center><b>Colombian Red beans - Frijoles verdes</b></center>

-This recipe is for me the best preparation of the special red beans of Colombia, with "Frijol verde" or "Cargamanto" variaty.
-I'm not a profesional chef, I'm only sharing my recipe and ingredients with its locations for Berlin - Germany.
-Of course is possible change this around your wishes, and maybe it should more easy and better if you are in South America.
+This recipe is for me the best preparation of the special red beans of Colombia, with "Frijol verde" or "Cargamanto" variety.
+I'm not a professional chef, I'm only sharing my recipe and ingredients with their locations in Berlin - Germany.
+Of course it's possible to change this according to your preferences, and maybe it would be easier and better if you are in South America.

+The title is a bit confusing, but I don't know why in Colombia, the red beans are called "Frijol verde" or green beans, maybe because sometimes it is sold with their green plant containers or "vainas".

 ## Ingredients

 * 2 cups of red beans cargamanto or similar beans
-* 1kg of pork or beacon or any meat or replacement of it for slow cook
+* 1kg of pork, bacon or any meat or replacement of it for slow cook
-* 1 complete white onion and some "puerro" onion
+* 1 whole white onion and some leek (puerro)
-* 2 tomatos
+* 2 tomatoes
-* 2 or more garlics
+* 2 or more garlic cloves
 * 1/4 Panela (optional)
-* 1 African or latin american banana (optional)
+* 1 African or Latin American ripe banana (optional)
-* 1 Chili spice pepper (optional)
+* 1 Chili pepper spice (optional)

 ## Berlin ingredients